bajamircea/bajamircea.github.io/_posts/2025-05-04-principia-coroutines.markdown

   - asynchronous
     - best effort, e.g. might not cancel immediately or might still complete
   - the bottom up/top down/timer
-  - low level synchronization required for callbacks
-  - what if cancel is slow: the server/detection pattern
   - hiding cancellation from function signature (e.g. see `co_await get_cancellation_token()`
 - What's wrong with
   - std::async